Why Ordination of Women Matters

 A Roman Catholic Church that welcomes women as priests will provide much healthier formation for Catholics.
-Rather than teaching Catholics that women are defective by nature, and therefore deserving of subjugation on the basis of biology, the Church would be a place where all people flourish.
-Imagine this Church: Women and girls are embraced as fully human with their gifts welcomed at every level.
-Men and boys are taught to value women and girls as true peers both in and beyond the Church.
-Women bring their prayer and fresh and inclusive perspectives to theology and doctrine, which naturally brings the Church in better alignment with God's vision of flourishing for all creation.
-Women and girls are better served by ministers who know their experiences and create safe and healing sacramental spaces.
-These experiences in Church prepare Catholics to live in the world as the light of God.
-In a Church that ordains women, Roman Catholics are better formed to be the leaven that uplifts the world, rather than agents of the status quo.
+Rather than teaching Catholics that women are defective by nature, and therefore deserving of subjugation on the basis of a "weaker biology," the Church would be a place where all people flourish.
+Imagine a Church where women and girls are embraced as fully human with their gifts welcomed at every level.
+Where all people, especially men and boys, are taught to value women and girls as true peers both in and beyond the Church.
+Where women bring their prayer and fresh and inclusive perspectives to theology and doctrine, which naturally brings the Church in better alignment with God's vision of flourishing for all creation.
+Where women and girls are better served by ministers who know their experiences and create safe and healing sacramental spaces.
+A Roman Catholic Church that embraces the full flourishing of women at every level *far* better prepares Roman Catholics to be the leaven that uplifts the world.

 INCREASED EFFECTIVENESS IN MISSION